madl3x/x-scara/firmware/README.md

 About
 ===

 Firmware is based on *Marlin 2.x* with modifications that applies specifically to the **X-SCARA** machine.

-The firmware is in alpha stage for the moment, but it's working and the machine is able to 3D print with no known problems.
+The firmware is in BETA stage for the moment with support for homing, bed leveling and machine calibration

 Build instructions
 ===